bhargavreddyaluru/insta-clone/README.md

 <summary>Click to view</summary>

 - What is Figma?
   - Figma is a vector graphics editor and prototyping tool which is primarily web-based.
-You can check more info on the <a href="https://www.figma.com/" target="_blank">Website</a>
+Check more info on the <a href="https://www.figma.com/" target="_blank">Website</a>
 - Create a Free account in Figma
   - Kindly follow the instructions as shown in <a href="https://www.youtube.com/watch?v=hrHL2VLMl7g" target="_blank">this</a> video to create a Free Figma account.
 Watch the video upto **00:55**
 - How to Check CSS in Figma?